 What is the new treatment for Parkinson’s?

-Regenerative treatments like stem cell therapy are the newest prognosis plans for Parkinson’s.
-Stem cells are injected directly into the basal ganglia.
+Regenerative treatments like Cell Therapy are the newest prognosis plans for Parkinson’s.
+Autologous mesenchymal cells are injected directly into the basal ganglia.
 These injected cells have the potential to develop into dopamine-secreting neurons thereby slowing down the progression of Parkinson’s, reducing the severity of Parkinsonian tremors, and giving the individual with a fighting chance to not let the disease get the better of them.

 How long does Parkinson’s last?